NAT2K15/discord-sql-saver/README.md

 # discord-sql-saver
-Very simple sql manager that will backup your database and send it to discord.
+Very simple MySQL manager that will backup your database and send it to discord via a webhook.

 # Features